 The University of Chicago—or "Grey City"—was emerging simultaneously with and in close proximity to the the 1893 World's Columbian Exposition—the White City—on the south side of Chicago in the late 19th century.
-Sometimes considered Chicago's "twin progeny," these two "cities" were instrumental in changing the perception of Chicago from a city of barbarous materialism to one of refinement and culture.
+Sometimes considered Chicago's "twin progeny," these two "cities" were instrumental in changing the perception of Chicago from a city of unbridled materialism to one of refinement and culture.

 - Your safety is our priority.
 The itinerary of this tour may be altered in accordance with health and safety policies and considerations.

 - Ticket price includes entrance to the Chicago Architecture Center within 7 days of your tour.
 View the CAC's hours.

 - Access to building interiors featured on this tour may be subject to change, due to weekend and holiday schedules or unforeseen closures.